threepointone/disto/docs/query-language.md

 // like om.next, you can use '_' to not use an id when doing the lookup let query = ql`[ [ currentUser _ ] ]`
 ```

+this tries to follow om.next's semantics, but we make do with javascript's data structures. as such, we use strings as a replacement for keywords, Sets to associate expressions with parameters, arrays for vectors, and Maps/objects for cljs Maps as appropriate